 Selling or trading in your Google Home Mini

 You can sell your Home Mini directly to someone else on sites like Swappa, eBay, or LetGo.
-The average sale price on Swappa is around $20, so you’ll get more than double the cash that you would at GameStop.
+The average sale price on Swappa is around $20, so you’ll get more than double the cash that you would at Target or Walmart.
 But, along with the extra cash comes a bit more effort because you still have to create a listing and wait for an interested party who wants to purchase the device.
 If you’re willing to put in a bit of extra work, you can get a few extra bucks though.

 Another option for getting rid of your device is simply giving it away.
 You can donate it, and potentially reap some benefit come tax season.